doc-detective/doc-detective/README.md

 ### Screenshot

 Capture an image of the current browser viewport.
+Supported extensions: .png

 Format: